The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 **J*host_addr***

-:   The \"real\" SMTP relay host\'s IP address in dotted-quad notation.
+:   The "real" SMTP relay host's IP address in dotted-quad notation.
-    Multi-stage MIMEDefang relays can use a special IP validation header so that even the innermost MIMEDefang relay can see the \"original\" relay\'s IP address.
+    Multi-stage MIMEDefang relays can use a special IP validation header so that even the innermost MIMEDefang relay can see the "original" relay's IP address.

 **H*host_name***